cDanowski/javaPS/documentation/sequence_diagrams/workflow_general/general_workflow.markdown

 ### Identification of Binding in detail

 Details on how the application determines the *binding* from the request are described in the following.
-First An abstract generic workflow description is presented followed by two concrete examples ([KVP Binding Example - GetCapabilities GET Request](#kvp-binding-example-for-get-request) and [POX Binding Example - Execute POST Request](#pox-binding-example-for-post-request)\).
+First, an abstract generic workflow description is presented followed by two concrete examples ([KVP Binding Example - GetCapabilities GET Request](#kvp-binding-example-for-get-request) and [POX Binding Example - Execute POST Request](#pox-binding-example-for-post-request)\).

 #### Generic Workflow - Binding